Cover photo: © Maryam Ashrafi

 It is not a coincidence that this bit of conversation started circulating again at this moment.
 In a world descending towards wars and genocides, more and more people, including the Turning Point editoral, feel a strong need to discuss peace, and Ture’s speech summarizes the answers to many questions raised by this common desire.
 Does the word peace have any meaning?
 Not without justice, is the powerful lesson of the Black Power movement.

 As zones of conflict spread, becoming more and more internationalized, the likelihood of achieving long-lasting solutions is critically reduced.
-The role of the United Nations in peacekeeping has largely failed: there have been no new major deployments of UN peacekeeping forces since 2014—despite the world facing the highest number of armed conflicts since World War II (link to the Fog of War editorial?).
+The role of the United Nations in peacekeeping has largely failed: there have been no new major deployments of UN peacekeeping forces since 2014—despite the world facing the highest number of armed conflicts since World War II.
 Even though in some situations the so-called Blue Helmets provided a sense of stability, their presence has not brought peace to people suffering from wars and their consequences.

 According to SIPRI Yearbook 2024, global military expenditures reached approximately $2.4 trillion in 2023, driven by ongoing geopolitical tensions—such as those seen in Ukraine and Gaza.
 This represents a 6.8% annual increase, marking the largest rise since 2009.
 These numbers show that states are more focused on how to engage in conflicts than finding solutions to the existing ones.